ortus-docs/commandbox-docs/about-this-book.md

 ## Charitable Proceeds

 15% of the proceeds of this book will go to charity to support orphaned kids in El Salvador - [http://www.harvesting.org/](http://www.harvesting.org/).
-So please donate and purchase the printed version of this book, every book sold can help a child for almost 2 months.
+Please donate and purchase the printed version of this book as every book sold can help a child for almost 2 months.

 ### Shalom Children's Home